Check out these opportunities to serve the community in honor of Martin Luther King, Jr.’s legacy.

-Make cards or host a food drive for Portland Backpack.
+Make Cards, Pack Food Sacks or Host a Food Drive for Portland Backpack.

-At six school locations, Portland Backpack distributes approximately 600 grocery gift cards and 1,600 meal sacks each month.
+At six school locations, Portland Backpack serves 1,000 kids weekly.
 Each food sack or gift-card envelope includes a love note.
 Your family can create and donate any amount of notes on 4″ x 6″ cards — a fun activity for all ages.
-You can also host your own packing event.
+You can also host your own packing event or pack food sacks at home.
 Decide how many kids you want to feed, then purchase the food needed using the Portland Backpack food list.

 Portland nonprofit p:ear builds positive relationships with homeless and transitional youth, ages 15 to 25, through education, art and recreation.
 They would love your help preparing nutritious to-go food for their clients.
-You can sign up to provide burrito sack lunches and/or baked goods for 50+ people.
-If you cannot provide that amount, you can reach out to make other arrangements.
+You can sign up to provide food here.
 Your family can also donate specific items like water bottles, snacks and supplies.

 Fill a green bag with nonperishable food every two months and put it outside your front door.
 That’s it!
 This is an easy and ongoing commitment to practice with your kids from home.
 The Portland Food Project is also looking for Neighborhood Coordinators who pick up donors’ green bags every two months on a predetermined Saturday and bring them to local food banks.